ggxchain/documentation/src/sydney-testnet/validator-guides/how-to-setup-a-validator-node.md

 Here the user must replace `<INSERT_UNIQUE_NAME>` with a unique name for their validator.

+You should be able to see your node when you visit the GGX telemetry website: <https://testnet.telemetry.sydney.ggxchain.io/>

 You can use the following optional flags:

 | Flags                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                            |